Leonardo DiCaprio, Meryl Streep and Jennifer Lawrence at the New York Premiere of Don’t Look Up

 Photo: Dimitrios Kambouris / Getty Images for Netflix

 The Netflix comedy “Don’t Look Up” premiered in New York.
-To present the picture to the public together with director Adam McKay, the star cast of the film arrived: Leonardo DiCaprio, Jennifer Lawrence, Meryl Streep, Jonah Hill.
+To present the picture to the public, along with director Adam McKay, the star cast of the film arrived: Leonardo DiCaprio, Jennifer Lawrence, Meryl Streep, Jonah Hill.

-Leonardo DiCaprio, who also played the main role in the film, appeared at the premiere in a black classic suit, and Meryl Streep, who played in the film of the President of the United States, chose a black dress with shiny inserts to go out.
-The outfit was complemented by a black clutch, high platform shoes and black glasses.
-Actor Jonah Hill, who played the presidential aide, came to the premiere of the tape with his girlfriend Sarah Brady.
+Leonardo DiCaprio, who also starred in the film, appeared at the premiere in a black classic suit, and Meryl Streep, who played the president of the United States, chose a black dress with glittering inserts to go out.
+The actress complemented the outfit with a black clutch, high platform shoes and black glasses.
+Jonah Hill, who played the presidential aide, came to the premiere of the tape with his girlfriend Sarah Brady.
 The couple appeared in identical looks – turquoise pantsuits and navy blue shoes.
 The film premiere also featured “Little Women” star Florence Pugh and new “Hellboy” Ron Perlman.

 Jennifer Lawrence.
 Photo: Dimitrios Kambouris / Getty Images for Netflix